runpod/docs/docs/serverless/workers/vllm/environment-variables.md

 ### Serverless settings

-Maximize the scalability and efficiency of your vLLM Worker in serverless environments with concurrency and logging settings, facilitating better resource management and operational insight.
+Maximize the scalability and efficiency of your vLLM Worker in serverless environments with concurrency and logging settings.

 | Name                   | Default | Type/Choices     | Description                                                                                                                                                                |
 | ---------------------- | ------- | ---------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |